Otto Ohlendorf: SS career

-Ohlendorf devoted only four years (1939–1943) of full-time activity to the RSHA, for in 1943, in addition to his other jobs, he became a deputy director-general (Staatssekretär) in the Reich Ministry of Economic Affairs (Reichswirtschaftsministerium).
+Ohlendorf devoted only four years (1939–1943) of full-time activity to the RSHA, for in 1943, in addition to his other jobs, he became a deputy director-general (Stellvertreter des Staatssekretärs und Ministerialdirektor) in the Reich Ministry of Economic Affairs (Reichswirtschaftsministerium).
 Sometime in November 1944, he was promoted to SS–Gruppenführer.
 Believing their expertise invaluable, Ohlendorf, Ludwig Erhard, and other experts concerned themselves with how to stabilize German currency after the prospective end of the war.
 Hoping to salvage the reputation of the SD, Ohlendorf offered his services in the hopes that he could shape the postwar reconstruction of Germany, but along "National Socialist lines", remaining convinced—as was Admiral Karl Dönitz (who would make Ohlendorf his de facto economics minister under Albert Speer in the Flensburg Government of May 1945)—that some form of Nazism would ultimately survive.
 (Note: According to Volker Ulllrich,"It was considered a given that Speer would be part of the new government [under Dönitz in Flensburg]. [...]
 Now Speer was up for the post of economics and production minister. [...]
 Otto Ohlendorf, however, was the man who was actually supposed to run the economics ministry. [...]
 Ohlendorf had been a ministerial director and deputy state secretary in the economics ministry under Walther Funk.
 In this capacity, his duties included planning for the postwar economy, which no doubt qualified him in Speer's eyes for his new job in Flensburg. [...]
 Ohlendorf was not content to offer his services as an economic expert, and he proposed to Dönitz that personnel from the Reich Main Security Office that had moved with him to the 'northern realm' could serve as the basis for a new German intelligence body.")

 In May 1945, Ohlendorf participated in Himmler's flight from Flensburg.
 He surrendered to British authorities on 23 May 1945.
 For several weeks after his arrest, he was carefully interrogated, during which he revealed the criminal nature of the German campaign in the East.